era1112/geo-tester/README.md

 Findings:
 - "primitive" garmin-type gps's accept the stream and decode a position
 - "smart" devices (ie. android handsets) quietly enter an undefined state, where the handset is unable to figure out where it is but never enters a "gps loss" state.
   - The system indefinitely holds in "finding location" but never throws a "no location" alert.
-Some apps will continue to show that last known position.The device is also confused enough that it is unable to determine it's position through wifi location services.
+Some apps will continue to show that last known position.
+The device is also confused enough that it is unable to determine it's position through wifi location services.
   - GPS debug tools show that the device recieves and decodes the beacons, enumerate SV's, but something prevents the kernel from delivering a "current location" to userland.
   - In this state, the device would not know it's accurate location, and since it never formally enters a "gps loss" state it would have no means of logging the interaction.